|

 and while wondering there you hear of a secret library,

-a library unlike any other on earth
+unlike any other on earth

 and it takes a long time

-and the streets you travel are busy and crowded and filled with people and cars
+and the streets you travel are busy and crowded

-and the long sought street the library is on,
+and the long-sought street the library is on,

 is non-descript

-and does not stand out in any way whatsoever
+and does not stand out in any way

 and you go up the steps